 - Office of Conduct, Accountability, and Professionalism (OCAP).
 For more egregious complaints, such as hostile work environment or violence in the workplace, that require investigation beyond the normal scope of Faculty Affairs or Human Resources.

 - Office of Internal Audit.
 For complaints related to internal misappropriation of assets or internal controls.

-- Office of Ethics and Compliance.
+- Office of Culture, Ethics and Compliance.
 For complaints related to conflicts of interest, privacy and security laws, health care billing, and misconduct related to research grants, and Code of Ethics violations not within another office’s jurisdiction.

 - Office of Athletic Compliance.
 For complaints related to athletic policies and procedures, such as NCAA, PAC-12, and USC rules.